dragonfly-science/dragonfly-website/content/news/2024-09-16-thematic-analysis/content.md

 Embeddings
 allow for themes that are discussed in text to be analysed rapidly and consistently.
-Because thematic analysis can be carried out over a whole collection in text, this allows for analysis of changes in the themes over time, by author, through different parts of a business, or in relation to any other metadata that is associated with the documents.
+Because thematic analysis can be carried out over a whole collection in text, this process allows for analysis of changes in the themes over time, by author, through different parts of a business, or in relation to any other metadata that is associated with the documents.